Director: Louise Hooper, Sarah O’Gorman

 In Maidstone, Michael learns of the international origins of the most British symbol of remembrance at the Royal British Legion Poppy Appeal before paying his respects at a war memorial based on London’s Cenotaph.

 Michael stopped off in Sevenoaks and travelled to nearby Westerham where he visited the country home of one of his political heroes, Sir Winston Churchill and discovers how the 1930s were wilderness years at Chartwell.

 As the county town of Kent Maidstone plays an important part in Kent’s history.
 The River Medway runs though the town centre linking it with other towns such as Rochester and Chatham.
 The Borough of Maidstone is a popular town for filming, previous productions include Celebrity Antiques Road Show – Series 8 (2018) and popular Netflix show Black Mirror.

 Chartwell House, Churchill’s former home.
 Set in delightful gardens,Chartwell is a National Trust property in Westerham, just outside Sevenoaks, and the rooms remain much as they were when Churchill lived there.
 Chartwell has previously been used as a film location by productions such as Flog It!
 (2014) and feature film Darkest Hour (2018).

-Writers: J.J Mcdowell and Damián Romay Director: Ara Paiaya Starring: Angus MacFadyen, Lou Ferringo, Armando Gutierrez, Anna Hutchinson, Madison McKinley, Arin Aldridge Production companies: Conglomerate Media, Swen Group Kent filming locations: Leeds Castle
+Writers: J.J Mcdowell and Damián Romay Director: Ara Paiaya Starring: Angus MacFadyen, Lou Ferringo, Armando Gutierrez, Anna Hutchinson, Madison McKinley, Arin Aldridge Production Companies: Conglomerate Media, Swen Group Kent Locations Used: Leeds Castle

 The film was shot almost entirely at Leeds Castle in Maidstone including the Maiden’s Tower and the large grounds surrounding the castle, all doubling as the fictional Kingdom of Kingshire.